Skip to content

 AI engines cite pages that answer cleanly: a clear question, a direct answer in the first two sentences, a table, consistent facts about your niche and service area.
 We structure every page that way and track who gets mentioned — the approach in our guide on getting your agency recommended by ChatGPT.

 We handle strategy, writing, recording prompts, repurposing, and reporting — tied to leads, not vanity metrics.
-It plugs into the rest of the stack: paid acquisition, the broader content program, and your final-expense marketing niche.
+That strategy ownership stops at the edge of content; if you want one person owning the plan across channels while your team or vendors execute, that is a fractional CMO engagement rather than this one.
+It plugs into the rest of the stack: paid acquisition, email automation that works the leads content captures, and your final-expense marketing niche.

 We do not provide licensed insurance advice — you are the licensed party.
 We build the marketing machine around your expertise.